Google and ProPublica Team Up To Build a National Hate Crime Database

 Trolling?
 What the hell are you talking about?
 I'm all for freedom of speech but as a society committed to freedom and openness we do need to keep an eye on our least desirable elements.

-Yay for censorship technology (Score:1)
+Yay for censorship technology (Score:2)

 Wonder how they train this pseudo-AI to recognize what hate crime is.
 Humans can't really reliably do it, it's always a judgment call very much biased by the individual person's view, especially political views.